Attend a SUPRA Council meeting

 - Thursday 27 July 2023

 - Thursday 31 August 2023

 Tuesday 30 May 2023: 2023 SUPRA Annual General Meeting (AGM).

 SUPRA members can attend council meetings

 SUPRA members have the right to sit in, observe, and speak at any SUPRA Council meeting, or any meeting of a SUPRA Standing Committee.
 Members also have the right to add items of discussion to the Agenda of any Council or Standing Committee meeting.

-Only SUPRA Councillors can vote at Council or Standing Executive Committees.
-All members of SUPRA are entitled to vote at Standing Working Committees.
+Only SUPRA Councillors can vote at council or Standing Executive Committees meetings.
+All SUPRA members are entitled to vote at Standing Working Committees meetings.

-We encourage our members to attend and participate in all of our meetings.
+We encourage members to attend and participate in all SUPRA meetings.
 This as an important way to have the voices of postgraduates heard and represented.

 - More information on the Rules of Order for meetings.

 - More information on SUPRA Council.